juancattaneo92/trusteroAssessment/README.md

 ## Future Key Features

-   - Finish the tasks' done and in progress button, I ran out of time to finish it .
    - Allow users to create each list and task with its own color, addind color pallete API.
    - Allow users to search for specific list or task, creating a seach bar and developed it in the backend